The Top Forces Driving Digital Alignment

 Will the companies be capable of providing a flexible working mode to let specialists choose?
 A virtual workplace is one of the digital alignment tools for achieving such flexibility.
 With the tools to organize sustainable team communication and instant and secure access to all the corporate information, the organization can maintain different working modes simultaneously and let specialists choose.

 Remote and hybrid work is no longer some sort of grand experiment in feasibility.
-The past two years have proven that the remote-hybrid scenario can not only work but promote professional growth, performance boost, and loyalty to an employer, given the right tools, work environment, and management support.
+The past few years have proven that the remote-hybrid scenario can not only work but promote professional growth, performance boost, and loyalty to an employer, given the right tools, work environment, and management support.
 The digital alignment between the changing environment and the company's organization is vital for achieving all those benefits.

 Generational changes in how we work, the COVID pandemic, and a demand for a better work-life balance have forced us to reevaluate our next moves.
 Organizations that do not recognize these changes and react proactively will continue losing key talent in this ever-changing paradigm.